-The CFO will submit the following reports annually to the Board of Governors:
+The CFO will submit the following reports annually to the ISO Board of Governors:

-- A list of investments, that includes the investment type, issuer, credit ratings, maturity date, face value and cost on all securities.
-The market value and source of the market value information will also be provided. - attestation that the portfolio is in compliance with the policy or manner in which the portfolio is not in compliance - portfolio performance information and any relevant benchmarks
+- a list of investments, that includes the investment type, issuer, credit ratings, maturity date, face value and cost on all securities.
+The market value and source of the market value information will also be provided; - attestation that the portfolio is in compliance with the policy, or manner in which the portfolio is not in compliance; and - portfolio performance information and any relevant benchmarks.

 The CFO will submit a list of investments (first item above) quarterly to the CMC to review portfolio holdings and identify investments for special consideration.
-For example, if an investment has been downgraded by a credit rating agency to a level beneath the minimum levels required in this policy, the CMC must assess the appropriate action to take.
+For example, if an investment has been downgraded by a credit rating agency to a level beneath the minimum levels required in this policy, the committee CMC must assess the appropriate action to take based on the CFO's recommendation.